MooersLab/latextips/README.md

 ## Global.bib: skip the synching

 You can synch your global.bin file to your Overleaf writing project by storing it on Google Drive or DropBox.
-I spent a lot of time on this and found that it was too complicated.
+I spent a lot of time on this and found it to be too complicated for my workflow.
 One weakness is the need for continuous synching with Dropbox or Google Drive.
 I find it easier to upload a new version of the global.bib file to the Overleaf project as needed.